 Jason Robison, Daniel McCool, Amy Cordalis, Tony McLeod

 University of Colorado Boulder.
 Getches-Wilkinson Center for Natural Resources, Energy, and the Environment, "AGENDA: Indigenous Water Justice Symposium" (2016).
 Indigenous Water Justice Symposium (June 6).

-Aquaculture and Fisheries Commons, Climate Commons, Comparative and Foreign Law Commons, Environmental Health and Protection Commons, Environmental Policy Commons, Hydrology Commons, Indian and Aboriginal Law Commons, Indigenous Studies Commons, International Law Commons, Law and Society Commons, Natural Resources and Conservation Commons, Natural Resources Management and Policy Commons, Other International and Area Studies Commons, Social Policy Commons, Sustainability Commons, Transnational Law Commons, Water Resource Management Commons
+Aquaculture and Fisheries Commons, Climate Commons, Comparative and Foreign Law Commons, Environmental Health and Protection Commons, Environmental Policy Commons, Hydrology Commons, Indigenous, Indian, and Aboriginal Law Commons, Indigenous Studies Commons, International Law Commons, Law and Society Commons, Natural Resources and Conservation Commons, Natural Resources Management and Policy Commons, Other International and Area Studies Commons, Social Policy Commons, Sustainability Commons, Transnational Law Commons, Water Resource Management Commons